LurieHR/federal-code-parser/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Reference Materials

+The `references/` directory contains:
+- **USLM-User-Guide.pdf/rtf** - Official USLM (United States Legislative Markup) documentation
+- **schemaandcss/** - XML schemas and CSS files for USC data validation
+- **DETAILED GUIDE TO THE UNITED STATES CODE CONTENT** - Additional documentation

+These materials are essential for understanding the USC XML structure and were used to develop this parser.

 ## Acknowledgments

 - XML data provided by the Office of Law Revision Counsel